Wyatt-Plaga/dereclict-dawn-guide/documentation/implementation_plan_checklist.md

 ## Phase 5: Deployment

-- [ ] **Set Environment Variables**: Create `.env.local` file with Supabase credentials.
+- [✅] **Set Environment Variables**: Created `.env.local` file with Supabase credentials.
 - [ ] **Configure Vercel for Deployment**: Link GitHub repository to Vercel.
 - [ ] **Deploy the Application**: Initiate deployment from Vercel.
 - [ ] **Post-Deployment Testing**: Test the entire user flow on production.

 ## Current Status

-We have completed all of Phase 1 and all 12 steps of Phase 2.
-The application is now running locally with:
+We have completed all of Phase 1, all 12 steps of Phase 2, and all 5 steps of Phase 3.
+The application now has:
-- A sci-fi themed dark mode UI
+- A sci-fi themed dark mode UI with a complete set of game pages
-- Navigation between pages
-- A functional Reactor page with energy generation and upgrades
-- A functional Processor page with Insight generation and tech tree placeholders
-- A functional Crew Quarters page with crew awakening, capacity upgrades, and worker crews
-- A functional Manufacturing page with scrap collection, cargo hold upgrades, and manufacturing bays
-- A functional Logs page with narrative story entries that unlock as the game progresses
+- A backend database structure with game state persistence
-- Offline progress simulation to show resources gained while away
+- API endpoints for saving and loading game progress with offline progress calculation
+- Authentication integration using Clerk and Supabase
+- Comprehensive error handling and data validation

 Next steps:
-1. Begin Phase 3: Backend Development by setting up the Supabase connection
+1. Begin Phase 4 by connecting the frontend directly to the progress API
+2. Implement client-side handling of offline progress calculation
+3. Complete the error handling UI components
+4. Test the complete user flow to verify data persistence